HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   individual: '100'
   insuranceHref: 'http://minncp.com/meet-us/providers/#post-1529'
   insuranceMessage: In-Network Options Available Through Minnesota Center for Psychology
-  length: 'Sessions are about 55 minutes.'
+  length: Sessions are about 55 minutes.
 sarah:
   content: >-
     I believe life is about who you are in relationship, whether that